cablehead/stacks/README.md

 ## Todo

+### To release

+- Delete inside a stack should just remove the item from the stack
+- Deleting a Stack should first take away Stack-hood, and then actually delete
+- Ctrl-h ctrl-l to navigate stacks
+- Additional highligt color in navigation
+- Order items inside a Stack by last touch time
+- Handle Adding the same item to a Stack more than once
+- Add some actions for New Stack gestures?
+_ Polish UX around adding a new Stack item
+    - Which I think just means focusing item 0
+    - once items are ordered, this will care of the first item in the stack is the newly added item

 - bugs:
     - nested stacks don't see all items for some reasons
     - clicking on Copy doesn't work
     - click on Capture doesn't work
+    - ctrl-n ctrl-p inside add to stack modal

+### and then

+- Going to want multi-select to add

-- shift-enter to copy but keep stacks open
+- shift-enter to copy but keep stacks open: maybe

-- Delete inside a stack should just remove the item from the stack
+- or shift-ever: replace

 - Editor
     - access clips while editor is open